-When it comes to drums, percussion, and other audio samples – many producers forget they have the ability to tune them.
-Despite the noisy nature of most percussion, it is important to pay some attention to their pitches.
+When it comes to drums, percussion, and other audio samples – many producers forget they can tune them.
+Despite the noisy nature of most percussion, it is essential to pay some attention to their pitches.
 They often make or break the mix.
 Sometimes, no matter how precisely you cut and boost frequencies or use compression, a kick drum can still come out sounding totally wrong in context.
 Use of tuning is most obvious on synthetic drums like an 808 kick because they are typically made with a single sine wave (See Blog: Why Waveforms).
 However, tuning is also effective on just about any drum.
-For example, a snare drum with a lot of high frequency content may sit better in the mix after tuning it to a diatonic note (See Blog: Scales, Intervals).
+For example, a snare drum with a lot of high-frequency content may sit better in the mix after tuning it to a diatonic note (See Blog: Scales, Intervals).

 PITCH DETECTION COMES IN HANDY

 Perhaps a quicker way to determine the root note or key of your sample is to use a pitch detection or tuner plugin.
 They use an algorithm similar to the famous Mixed in Key algorithm.
 You can scan all your drum samples by merely feeding them through the pitch detector or tuner one after another and rename them to something that includes their root note or key.
 This way, they will appear in SounndBridge’s file browser with the root note displayed.
 One pitch detector I use is called KeyFinder.
 It is free and does a great job.
 Sometimes we use some post-EQ and compression as well for polish.

 I must disclose – the notes you see on these plugins are not always 100 % accurate.
 Don’t forget to use your ears.

 TUNING IN 3 SIMPLE STEPS

 Below we will show you a way to tune a kick drum.
 In this case, we have chosen Battery 4 sampler by Native Instruments to demonstrate.